Bouvé College of Health Sciences

 Finance Your Education

-Due to the generosity of our donors and supporters of public health, students who begin their coursework in the MPH program through the Charlotte campus in the 2023-2024 academic year are eligible to receive a $12,000 Center for Health Sciences Scholarship, which brings the program tuition to $36,000 for the 2023-2024 academic year.
+Students who begin their coursework in the MS-SLP program through the Charlotte campus in the Fall 2024 semester are eligible to receive a 25% scholarship, which brings the tuition for the two year program to $40,388 for each academic year.

-There are a variety of additional resources, including scholarships, through the Office of Financial Services.
+There are a variety of additional resources through the Office of Financial Services.
 Learn more here.

 Explore this program’s requirements and courses, all designed to meet today’s industry needs and must-have skills.